Thursday September 26th – Tuesday October 8th 2019

 The steering group members are:

 Our media partner is Cumbria Life who who promote the festival extensively in their monthly magazine.
 We appreciate the importance of the support shown by all the staff.

 The Honorary President of Borderlines is Hunter Davies, a Carlisle lad, and one who has offered us great encouragement over the years.
 His contribution to the world of journalism and literature has certainly helped put Carlisle on the map!

 We have an amazing band of volunteers who also help us out – too many to mention here but you all know who you are, and thank you all.
 We are also very fortunate that Roger Bolton, presenter of Radio 4’s Feedback programme, supports us at Borderlines every year with expert interviewing and chairing., along with all our other hardworking chairpersons

 The success of the festival always relies on the financial support of our sponsors and funders.
 We appreciate and acknowledge their support which ensures the continued viability of the festival.

-Event of the Year Finalist at Cumbria Life Culture Awards 2015 and 2016 and Finalist Culture City 2015 at Carlisle Living Awards.
+Event of the Year Finalist at Cumbria Life Culture Awards 2015 & 2016 and Winner of the Culture City Award 2017 at Carlisle Living Awards.